A weekly registry for maker-built products.

 Stay part of the record

-After launch week, products remain part of the registry.
+After the ship week, products remain part of the registry.
 Awards and Wakemark record outcomes and contribution without turning reputation into ranking leverage.

 What belongs in the registry